IT3038C/IT3038C.github.io/docs/week-5.md

 Go to <https://www.python.org/downloads/windows/>

-Under Python 3.X.X, select “Download Windows x86-64 executable installer”
+Under Python 3.X.X, select "Download Windows x86-64 executable installer"

 Run the EXE

-Check “Add Python 3.X.X to PATH” and click “Install Now”
+Check "Add Python 3.X.X to PATH" and click "Install Now"

 Once finished, click Close.
 You don't have to disable path length limit, but you can if you want to.